MZ Wallace’s new lightweight nylon tote is the ultimate travel bag

 These days, MZ Wallace incorporates a luggage sleeve in many of its bags, including its popular Jim bag and Jimmy (which many people carry to the gym as well as overnight trips).
 They’ve also added it to Crosby line bags, which have contrasting metal finishes that give them a fashionable twist.
 The luggage sleeve is subtle and can be used as a pocket when it is not strapped onto a wheeled suitcase.
 The founders say that this small tweak has led to the bags becoming even more widely adopted among travelers.
 “The luggage sleeve was a game changer for us,” says Eustice.
 “Customers could suddenly bring their bags to work everyday, but then also stick them on their luggage when they were traveling somewhere else.”

-The founders believe that the new Deluxe Metro tote, which comes in a medium ($275) and large size ($285), will be another game-changing bag for them.
-“The Metro tote has become our iconic bag,” says Zwirner.
+The founders believe that the new Deluxe Metro Tote, which comes in a medium ($275) and large size ($285), will be another game-changing bag for them.
+“The Metro Tote has become our iconic bag,” says Zwirner.
 “It goes with everything, like Chuck Taylor sneakers or a Burberry trench coat.
 We’ve just made it easier to carry with you on adventures further afield.”

+Need more luggage inspiration?
+Check out some of our other handpicked suggestions: